SUP3RIA/Atlantr/README.md

 ```
 sudo nano /etc/tor/torrc
 ```
-Add this line an save to disk:
+Add this line and save to disk:
 ```
 MaxCircuitDirtiness 10
 ```